This post was written in partnership with TravelSupermarket.com.

 Set aside a week in the area if you can, and you'll stand the best chance of seeing this miracle of nature.

 9. The Globe Theatre, England

 Meanwhile, in the UK capital of London, the Globe Theatre is a great place to see performances of the human variety.

 It's an accurate reconstruction of the original playhouse built in 1599, where Shakespeare's plays were first performed in the open air.

 The season runs from April to October and includes works by the great Bard himself, as well as those of his contemporaries such as Ben Jonson and those by modern playwrights too.

-A must for anyone with any sort of hippy credentials, Stonehenge is a collection of huge pre-historic standing stones near Salisbury in the UK county of Wiltshire.
+A must for anyone with any hippy credentials, Stonehenge is a collection of huge pre-historic standing stones near Salisbury in the UK county of Wiltshire.

-No one really knows why it was built, or who built it.
+No one knows why it was built or who built it.
 Various theories have been put forward.

 It may have been a temple dedicated to worshipping the sun, or a burial site, or perhaps a giant calendar.

-The above attractions are only some of the amazing sights and attractions that can be enjoyed when travelling around Europe.
+The above attractions are only some of the fantastic sights that can be enjoyed when traveling around Europe.